informalsystems/tendermint-rs/CONTRIBUTING.md

    1. All `Cargo.toml` files (making sure dependencies' versions are updated too).
    2. All crates' `lib.rs` files documentation references' `html_root_url`
-      parameters point to the new version.
+      parameters must point to the new version.
 4. Run `cargo doc --all-features --open` locally to double-check that all the documentation compiles and seems up-to-date and coherent.
 Fix any potential issues here and push them to the release PR.